LearnDash vs Teachable 2023: Which Is The Best E-Learning Platform?

 When using Teachable for your online courses, you must ensure that security and hosting are properly managed.
 Teachable provides a secure platform with built-in SSL encryption and custom domain mapping so that you can guarantee the safety and privacy of your course content and students’ data.

-About hosting, Teachable has servers located around the world to enforce faster loading times for your content.
+Teachable has servers located around the world to enforce faster loading times for your content.
 Additionally, Teachable provides options for image hosting and video streaming so that you can easily upload media to accompany your course material.

 You can also customize your course’s look and feel with pre-designed themes or even custom HTML/CSS code if you’re feeling adventurous.